 2. Gambling establishments that are not exempt by law.

-6. During their initial training period, police recruits shall not work secondary employment in any capacity.
+4. During their initial training period, law enforcement apprentice officers and police recruits shall not work secondary employment in any capacity.
 Officers in field training shall not engage in secondary employment, in any capacity, during their field-training period.

-9. Supervisors shall not approve leave requests for the purpose of an employee’s secondary employment if the request would negatively impact staffing levels.
+6. Supervisors shall not approve leave or work hour adjustment requests for the purpose of an employee’s secondary employment if the request would negatively impact staffing levels.

 Forms